plunderludics/unity-hawk/README.md

 Made as a tool for the development of [plunderludics](https://plunderludics.github.io/).

 Only works on Windows currently.
+Works best with Unity 2022.2 or later.

 Under development, may have bugs; issues, feature requests or contributions are welcome.